Meghalaya Mahila Congress seeks porn ban to curb child sexual crimes

 Guwahati: The Meghalaya Pradesh Mahila Congress has called on Chief Minister Conrad K. Sangma to implement a state-wide ban on pornographic websites, citing a sharp rise in sexual offences involving minors.

-In a formal petition, party president Joplin Scott Shylla raised alarm over what she described as a deeply troubling increase in sexual violence against children.
-She attributed part of the problem to unrestricted access to explicit online content, which she believes is influencing vulnerable youth and contributing to incidents of abuse.
+In a formal petition, the party’s women’s wing president Joplin Scott Shylla raised alarm over what she described as a deeply troubling increase in sexual violence against children.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!